 Great Pond is a quiet wilderness type setting.
 We own 19 acres of woods and lake frontage.
 Campsite is very private.
 There are several roads to hike and explore.
-Swimming and fishing are quite good on the Great Pond.
+Swimming and fishing are quite good on Great Pond.
 The overall vibe of the area is very rural and quiet.
-We are within walking distance of the Down East Sunrise Trail and a short drive to Acadia National
+We are within walking distance of the Down East Sunrise Trail and a short drive to Acadia National Park

 - Check in: After 12PM

 - Check out: Before 11AM

 - Minimum nights: 1 night

 - Accepts bookings: 3 months out

 You know what would make this trip even better?